Towers of London (band): Rev and Snell leave – New album

 On 13 July, it was revealed by NME that The Rev and Snell had left the band because they believed 'their future is not with the band'.
 However, Towers of London would continue their tour throughout July, drafting in friends Kristian Marr and Aaron Attwood to fill the positions.

-The band then retreated to prepare their second album, releasing four songs called "The Bible", "The Towers Waltz", "Naked On The Dancefloor" and "Start the Rupt" on their MySpace page.
+The band then retreated to prepare their second album, releasing four songs called "The Bible", "The Towers Waltz", "Naked on the Dancefloor" and "Start the Rupt" on their MySpace page.
 Towers of London auditioned for a new drummer and lead guitar player, meeting such musicians as Ben Taylor, (who went on to drum for the Towers at their comeback gig in Harlow), Julian Molinero from Medusa and guitarist Tom Earl (formerly of the hard rock groups Rope & Widow and Swallow This).

 Former members Rev and Snell played with the electronic group The Prodigy as part of their live band throughout 2007.
 More recently, they formed a punk outfit, DAY 21, with Jimmy Pursey and bassist Mat Sargent from Sham 69.

 The Rev went on to play with The Howling, before leaving that group and becoming the lead guitarist for the live incarnation of Ginger Wildheart's Hey!
 Hello! project.

 Snell went on to play for The Loyalties, with Tom Spencer (ex-The Yo-Yos), Rich Jones (ex-The Black Halos, Amen, Alec Empire, Ginger Wildheart Band, Michael Monroe) and Lee Jones (ex-Deadline).
 In 2019, Snell joined Medusa as their new drummer and recorded the album 'In Bed with Medusa' at Electrical Audio, Chicago with engineer Steve Albini.

 Fizzy Pop

 On 6 June 2008, the band played a comeback gig at Club Quattroz in Harlow, Essex.
 They used James Phillips (guitar) and auditionee Ben Taylor (drums) for the gig.
 The set consisted of four songs from their debut album, and a variety of brand new songs.
-A few months later, the band updated their MySpace with a selection of dates for mid October 2008, where a mini-tour would occur to coincide with their new album, Fizzy Pop (released 29 September).
-For this, the band dropped Taylor on drums, and took on another school friend.
+A few months later, the band updated their MySpace with a selection of dates for mid October 2008, where a mini-tour would occur to coincide with their new album, Fizzy Pop (released 29 September), with a school friend on drums.

 "Go Sister, Go", a track from the album, was released as a single in early 2009.